algoverzum/problemset/topics/array/river-dams/statement/statement.en.md

 ## River Dams
-We want to build new hydropower plants as our energy use has increased.
-We already know which river we want to build on, but we haven't found the perfect place on this river yet.
-We know the width of the water in each section of the river, and we want to know each possible location out of the sections.
-A section is suitable if it is wider than the two sections before and after it.
-Since the first and last sections have only one neighbour, they cannot be possible sites.
-Your task is to select suitable points for a dam from a river of N sections.
+We want to build a new hydroelectric power plant on a river, the width of which has been measured at $N$ different points.
+From the selected points, we can build a hydroelectric power plant at those points where the width of the river is greater than the previous and next points.
+Since we have no measurement data before the first point and after the last point, they are not suitable for building a hydroelectric power plant.
+At how many points can we build a hydroelectric power plant?

 ### Input
-The first line of the input contains an integer, the number of sections: $N$ The second line contains $N$ numbers, the width of each section: $A_i$
+The first line of the input is a number, the number of points on the river: $N$.
+The second line contains $N$ numbers, the width at each point: $A_1, A_2, \ldots A_N$.

 ### Output
-Print a single number, the number of corresponding sections that are suitable
+You have to print one number, the number of places suitable for building a hydroelectric power plant, i.e. the number of measurement points where the measured width is strictly greater than the width measured at the point before and after.

 ### Constraints
 * $1 \le N \le 100$